RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Motivational Analysis

-\fig{\ref{fig:bottlenecks-bfs}} shows the top-down bottleneck breakdown of a representative bandwidth-bound workload, \texttt{BFS}.
-We make three key observations.
-First, M3D improves the performance over the 2D and 3D baselines up to 39.63$\times$ and 4.80$\times$ across all core counts, respectively.
-Second, in the M3D system, we observe 1.57$\times$ and 1.37$\times$ reductions in the ratio of execution time spent on backend compared to the 2D and 3D systems, respectively.
-Third, reducing the main memory latency to one cycle and eliminating all bandwidth bottlenecks only leads to a 23\% performance improvement, lowering the backend bottleneck only by 5\%, indicating that memory is not a key contributor to the backend.
-We conclude that these advancements results in the \emph{shifting} of application bottlenecks from main memory to other parts of the system.
+\taco{To gain a deeper understanding of the backend bottlenecks (which are influenced by the main memory, cache hierarchy, and the processor's functional units), we study an \emph{idealized} M3D-based system with a one-cycle main memory latency and no main memory bandwidth bottleneck.\footnote{We do not change load/store queues or caches in this case.} We observe that even such a configuration only leads to a 23\% speedup, lowering the backend bottleneck only by 5\%, which means that the main memory is not a key contributor to the M3D-based system's backend bottleneck.} We conclude that the advancements in M3D memory performance result in substantially \emph{shifting} the application bottlenecks from main memory to other parts of the system.